sushilsridhar/intellij-guide/README.md

 ### Dashboard

 1. Run Dashboard for microservices spring boot
 View -> Tools Window -> Run dashboard, usefull for running/managing multiple microservice spring boot apps

+### Debugging

+1. Monitor a variable through out the debugging session
+left click on the variable and click Add to watches

+2. Access all debug points
+click on favourites tab on left bottom, or left click on the debug point icon and click more